typescript-eslint/typescript-eslint/docs/maintenance/ISSUES.md

        - [This issue search has some examples of closing comments](https://github.com/typescript-eslint/typescript-eslint/issues?q=is%3Aissue+sort%3Aupdated-desc+label%3A%22fix%3A+user+error%22+is%3Aclosed)
      - If the behavior is otherwise expected, [this issue search has some examples of closing comments](https://github.com/typescript-eslint/typescript-eslint/issues?q=is%3Aissue+sort%3Aupdated-desc+label%3A%22working+as+intended%22+-label%3A%22fix%3A+user+error%22+is%3Aclosed+)
      - You needn't go into too much detail in your comment - just enough to explain it
-3. If it was valid, add the `accepting prs` label and remove the `triage` label
+3. If the report is valid, add the `accepting prs` label and remove the `triage` label
 4. If you know the rough steps for a fix, consider writing a comment with links to codebase to help someone put together a fix
-5. If you think that the fix is relatively straightforward then consider also adding the `good first issue` label
+5. If you think that the fix is relatively straightforward, consider also adding the `good first issue` label

 Whenever an issue is waiting for the reporter to provide more information, it should be given the `awaiting response` label.
 When more information is provided: